linusjf/RIAY/HOWTO.md

 with your own if you wish.

 Add a `compact.txt` file with the first line as `header.md` under each monthly directory.
-This ensures that the header is present for each month's markdown.
+This ensures the presence of the header for each month's markdown.

 ## Add the daily Youtube video

 Execute the script `addvideo` with the following parameters:

-- video id - the id of the youtube video
+- video id - the id of the Youtube video
 - caption or title (in double quotes)

 Example: